 Why two former school board presidents are voting NO on a new PAUSD parcel tax:

-PAUSD wants another $50 million from a new parcel tax.
-But the school district already has $100 million in unspent tax revenue sitting in the bank – the equivalent of the entire revenue from the last parcel tax.
+PAUSD wants another over $50 million from a new parcel tax.
+But the school district already has $100 million in unspent tax revenue sitting in the bank – more than the entire revenue from the last parcel tax.

 Enrollment is going down, while property taxes continue to go up.
-PAUSD simply doesn’t need more money beyond the $1.5 billion+ that property taxes will yield over the next 5 years.
+PAUSD simply doesn’t need more money beyond the $1.5 billion+ that property taxes will provide over the next 5 years.

 We’ve supported every parcel tax in the past – but this one is unnecessary.
 We urge you to vote NO on Measure B in June.